The terms and conditions that comes with being a good girl is stifling me.

 More importantly, I want to matter in the places that matter to me, places where I can be.
 I do not necessarily have to do or prove, I just have to be.

-I no longer aspire to possibilities that have no bearing with my purpose or what I was born to do because…
+I no longer aspire to possibilities that have no bearing with purpose because…”You are supposed to”,”It is what is expected of you”

 I took more responsibility for my own life and extended to others the permission to do same.